The power supply must provide plug with following specs:

 Baader OTP Outdoor Telescope Power 60W

-The perfect power supply for larger telescopesThe elbowed hollow plug protects your telescope if someone trips over the cable: The plug quick-disconnects before the electronics of the telescope get damaged
+The perfect power supply for larger telescopesThe elbowed hollow plug protects your telescope if someone trips over the cable: The plug protective-disconnects before the electronics of the telescope get damaged

 Conventional nominal 12V power supplies are made for use in your "living room.
 When used outside in the cold, their voltage will drop with temperature.
 At -10°C (18F), the voltage output may have gone down to only 10.5 V, and the motors of many telescope mounts will behave erratically at such a low voltage.
 The motor driver electronics will try to compensate for the low voltage by drawing more current (amps) until both power supply and mount electronics will fail to work properly or suffer damage.
 Many users blame the mount and its internal electronics when an inadequate power supply may be the culprit.